 What then is the defining feature?
 A better criterion might be which gods one worships, though that too is not sufficient, since the same deity can be honoured in different traditions.
 For instance, Apollo has a Roman and Greek cult, Silvanus is given tribute by Germanic and Roman polytheists, Hermes by Hellenics and new Japanese religious groups (seriously!), the Indian goddess Saraswati is worshipped by Hindus, Jains and Buddhists.
 If the simple act of honouring a given deity was enough to determine what’s your religion, then a wiccan who invokes Jupiter in a magic circle would be a Roman polytheist despite the fact that wiccan practices have little or nothing of traditionally Roman.
 Just as honouring Ganesh would be enough to consider as Hindus all the Jains and Buddhists who worship the elephant god.
 Again, this is a plural and open dynamic that’s absent from monotheism and thus commonly removed from the general notion of religion these days.

-So what’s the criterion?
-How do you define a religion if not through common regulated beliefs or faith, trust in particular gods or which ones you worship?
+So, what’s the fundamental criterion?
+How does one define a religion if not through common regulated beliefs or faith, trust in particular gods or which ones you worship?
 The answer is how you do it.
 Which calendar governs your practices?
 What formulas and rules do you employ?
 In short, what’s your ritual praxis?
 That’s what defines a Roman polytheist!
 Not faith, which is naturally diverse by virtue of being unregulated, nor which gods you believe in, because the answer can easily be all.
 It’s not even enough to say which ones you worship, since the same deity can be the focus of different cults.
 What distinguishes a Roman polytheist is the way the gods are worshipped.
 In one word: orthopraxy!

-Ancient Roman religion was an orthopraxic religion, meaning it emphasized ritual performance according to traditionally prescribed rules and formulas (Scheid 2003: 18).
+Ancient Roman religion was an orthopraxic religion, meaning that it emphasized ritual performance according to traditionally prescribed rules and formulas (Scheid 2003: 18).
 At least that was the case with public cults, but while there’s less information for domestic religion, it is not unreasonable to assume that just as city-wide communal practices were regulated by tradition, a similar pattern existed at household level.
-It fits into the Roman notion of mos maiorum – the ways of the elders or ancestors – which doesn’t mean ritual tradition was static, but that it was certainly conservative.
+It fits into the Roman notion of mos maiorum – the ways of the elders or ancestors – which doesn’t mean ritual tradition was static, but it was certainly conservative.

 This may be uncomfortable today, for in a time when individual freedom is paramount, people are normally not keen on having others telling them what to do, in this case in a ritual context.
 But if modern Roman polytheism is to preserve fundamental features of its ancient version, thus maintaining a link to the past, then one must accept a level of orthopraxy.
 Otherwise, you’re not reviving a religion, just inventing outright or cherry-picking elements without coherent criteria.
 Furthermore, the modern world creates the necessity for a common ritual praxis: if two thousand years ago, religiously speaking, romanitas could be defined by one’s belonging to a family or State, today one is not a Roman polytheist by virtue of being Portuguese, French, Spanish, Italian or having a Latin culture.
-It can certainly be a factor, but there’s no longer a imperative link.
+It can certainly be a factor, but there’s no longer an imperative link.
 And as said in the previous point, faith, like the gods you trust in and worship, are not sufficient criteria, which means that the only thing left that can work as a binding trait in today’s Roman polytheism is a common ritual practice.
 But that implies the existence of a basic orthopraxy that must be followed by all who claim to be Roman polytheists, regardless of native language or culture, nationality, ethnicity, moral stance, place of residence, philosophical preference or choice of theology.
 In short, it’s a matter of having a basic common denominator of a practical nature that allows for a form of unity in diversity.

 What is the modern Roman orthopraxy?
 The exact elements are still being debated, as expected in a religion that’s currently being revived after over a millennium of dormancy and having only fragments of information to go by.
-But a set of basic rules has been taking shape and includes the honouring of at least Janus at the start of ceremonies and Vesta at the end, marking the Kalends, Nones and Ides of every month with offerings to deities traditionally assigned to those days, covering one’s head in Roman rite, maintaining a ritual distinction between celestial, terrestrial and infernal gods, and perform expiatory offerings or use divination at the end of ceremonies.
+But a set of basic rules has been taking shape and includes the honouring of at least Janus at the start of ceremonies and Vesta at the end, marking the Calends, Nones and Ides of every month with offerings to deities traditionally assigned to those days, covering one’s head in Roman rite, maintaining a ritual distinction between celestial, terrestrial and infernal gods, and perform expiatory offerings or use divination at the end of ceremonies.
 A more detailed list can be found here.

 Also by virtue of being an orthopraxic religion, the meaning of ritual gestures is open to interpretation.
 There are of course limits, in that for instance the ritual structure itself already conveys ideas regarding Janus’ connection to beginnings and Vesta’s to the flame.
 If you will, it’s a sort of gestural liturgy where one’s freedom to interpret it is naturally limited to the existing gestures; just as one’s liberty to interpret a text, drawing from it or awarding whatever meaning one sees in it, is framed by the words in it.
-There’s a very good historical example of this sort of dynamic in Plutarc’s Roman Questions, where the Greek author records multiple interpretations for ritual acts that were traditionally performed, but whose meaning was a topic of open debate.
+There’s a very good historical example of this sort of dynamic in Plutarc’s Roman Questions, where the Greek author records multiple interpretations for ritual acts that were traditionally performed, but whose meaning was a topic of debate.

 Finally, basic orthopraxy should not be for communal use only, but must be a part of individual and domestic practices.
 Because if something is resorted to solely in large and exceptional moments or when different groups meet, then it becomes the equivalent of a Sunday suit: it’s taken out of the closet only occasionally and the rest of the time it’s pilling dust in a corner, without any connection to everyday life.
 If orthopraxy is to be a part of a living religion, it needs to be more than an every-now-and-then accessory.
 It has to be a full part of daily practices, much like a living language is used not only in large events, but also in one’s routine at home and on the streets.